 You can make a family tree, or let everyone make their own.
 Print the necessary copies.

 Print your leaves too.
-We used just one page with the leaves to build two different trees.
+We used just one page to build two different trees.
 Take that into consideration when printing your own leaves.

 2. Cut out each leaf.
 Let your children cut their own if they are able to.

-3. Arrange your leaves on the tree and paste them.
+3. Arrange your leaves on the tree and glue them.